deepaksrivastav/deepaksrivastav.github.io/_posts/2013-09-19-disable-image-caching-in-html-reports-jasper-reports.md

 ---
 layout: post
 title: "Disable Image Caching in HTML Reports(Jasper Reports)"
-date: 2011-03-03 18:45
-comments: true
 categories: java jasper
 ---

 This is the most annoying thing that can happen to a web developer.
 If you have a graph / chart in your report and you are rendering the same in your web application (refer here), you might have noticed that the graph does not refresh most of the times in IE and sometimes in Chrome/Firefox.

 Of course , to get the graph to work, you need to follow the instructions as mentioned in my previous blog here.